Planning Pros and cons of working for a large employer

 Advantages of working for a large employer

 Job security.
 Job security may be more reliable if you work for a large employer.
-While no job is ever fully guaranteed to last forever, when you work for a large, established employer, the chances of your job being eliminated are often lower than when you work for a smaller company like a startup, where roles change frequently and entire teams sometimes get eliminated.
+While no job is ever fully guaranteed to last forever, when you work for a large, established employer, the chances of your job being eliminated are often lower than when you work for a smaller company like a startup, where roles can change frequently and entire teams sometimes get eliminated.

-Get up to $700
+Get up to $1,000

 When you open a J.P.
-Morgan Self-Directed Investing account, you get a trading experience that puts you in control and up to $700 in cash bonus.
+Morgan Self-Directed Investing account, you get a trading experience that puts you in control and up to $1,000 in cash bonus.

 Open an account